andrewhowcool/snake/README.md

 practicing data communication skill by a snake game

-remember to update the ip and port
+remember to update the ip and the port

 steps:
   1. start server.py